Home > Business > DTP, CAD, video and graphics > Creating accessible content for people with disabilities

 Share this page :

 Among the many major challenges facing businesses today, the fight against discrimination is a major issue.
-That's why they need to get to grips with the issue of digital accessibility, with the help of standards and guidelines designed to support them.
+That's why businesses need to get to grips with the issue of digital accessibility, with the support of standards and guidelines designed to help them.
+Between responsibility and popularity, they need to adopt good practice to win the battle against discrimination. accessibility challenge and, by extension, non-discrimination.
+Sébastien Chalmé and Tania Béguin, experts and trainers in digital accessibility, take stock.

-The RGAA framework: what you need to know about accessibility
+The RGAA: what you need to know about accessibility

 What does it contain?